alex-r89/ajr-codes/content/blog/nextjs-static-methods/index.md

 description: 'Statically generating paths using NextJS'
 ---

 While working on a side project, I decided to use SSR (via `getServerSideProps`) to build out paginated paths.
-The reason for this decision was that data on these pages is fairly dynamic, so thought SSG was out of the question.
-Plus I wasnt sure how I would generate all of the pages at build time.
+The reason for this decision was that data on these pages is fairly dynamic, so I thought SSG was out of the question.
+Plus I wasn't sure how I would generate all of the pages at build time.
 The issue I ran into however was fairly slow metrics.
-The start render and First Contentful Paint were very poor at around 4 seconds:
+The start render and First Contentful Paint were very poor at around 4.5 seconds:

 ###Webpage Test SSR Vitals

 ![SSR Webpage Test Score](SSR.png 'SSR Webpage Test Score')

-After reading up on the NextJS documentation, looking and some of the NextJS examples ([found here](https://github.com/vercel/next.js/tree/canary/examples)) and asking in the Github discussions section, I found out that I could use NextJS to statically generate the paths (i.e. `/page/2`) as well as statically generate pages within those paths (i.e. `/product/32`), while not needing to worry about stale data on the page.
+After reading up on the NextJS documentation, looking and some of the NextJS examples ([found here](https://github.com/vercel/next.js/tree/canary/examples)) and asking in the Github discussions section, I found out that I could use NextJS to statically generate the paths (i.e. `/page/2`) as well as statically generate pages, while not needing to worry about stale data on the page.

 ###Generating static pages with `getStaticProps`

 The first problem to solve was to work out how to generate a page statically to improve the metrics above.
 Thankfully, this is fairly straight forward using `getStaticProps`.
 The `getStaticProps` method replaces `getServerSideProps` and is exported at the bottom of pages in the same way.
-This allows you to carry out usual data fetches to populate the page at build time.
+This allows you to carry out usual data fetches to populate a page at build time.
 For my personal project, I make calls to my _GraphQL_ resolvers here to fetch information required in the page:

 ```
 export async function getStaticProps({ params }) {